Vegetable Garden Ideas For Small Spaces

 What Kind of Vegetables to Plant?

 Now that you’re better equipped to plant in small places, there’s one more thing to consider.
-And that’s what type of veggies you can plant in small spaces.
+And that’s what type of veggies you can plant in a small vegetable garden.
 This is important because even with the tips above, planting veggies that naturally take up space will reduce your yields.

 So, are you wondering what vegetables can complement the space-saving tips above?
 Well, here you go.